 8.5 Can I make this dish gluten-free?

 Yes!
-Simply substitute soy sauce with gluten-free tamari or coconut aminos, and ensure all other ingredients are gluten-free to maintain the integrity of the dish.
+Just swap soy sauce with gluten-free tamari or coconut aminos and make sure all other ingredients are gluten-free.

 Chinese Chicken Cabbage Stir-Fry